sbernheim4/excoptional/README.md

 Static (aka curried) versions of map, and flatMap are also availale on the Option class.

 A static `of` method is also availale for instantiating instances of an Option.

+### Contributing
+1. Fork this repo
+2. Run an `npm install`
+3. Make your changes
+4. Run `tsc` to generate a build and validate your changes
+5. Add tests - tests are built with jest
+6. Open a PR